 The five roles you can assign users on a blog are: Administrator; Editor; Author; Contributor; and Subscriber.

-There are two extra roles if you have set up My Class: teacher and student.
+There are two extra roles if you use My Class: teacher and student.

 Deciding which role to assign bloggers is a balance between: